Tombeau shaykh Murad (736/1336)

 remains of one of those flat tombs, sunk to ground level, that were so numerous

 at this period.
-I am much inclined to think that the slab was not only carved,
+I am much inclined to think that the

-but inlaid, as the grooves of the letters have vertical sides, and were
+slab was not only carved, but inlaid, as the grooves of the letters have

-probably destined to be filled with a hard coloured paste.
-One can further
+hard coloured paste.
+One can further notice

-it is the left half of the head as far as the place where the shoulders spring
+is the left half of the head as far as the place where the shoulders spring

 from.
 The primitive slab must have been divided into five or six pieces; I